 Also, family law is more than just divorce law.
 The field of family law actually covers so much more.
 It includes planning before marriage such as prenuptial agreements, modifications, and child custody issues.

 You are more than welcome to contact Burleson Law PLLC to discuss these issues.
 Even if you don’t plan on doing anything now, it does not hurt to talk so you may plan for the future.
 At the least we can discuss options for you so if someday you want to take action, we can hit the ground running.

 At Burleson Law PLLC, Jeff Burleson has the expertise to guide you through the family court legal system.
 Jeff previously litigated family law cases with a leading Pacific Northwest family law firm.
 Types of family law cases ranged from high asset to low asset cases and everything in between.
 No matter what type of case you have, Jeff will give each case the same attention to detail and commitment to a fair outcome.

 Jeff has years of experience providing quality family law work.
-With an office in Silverdale, he serves the Kitsap Peninsula and all surrounding areas.
+With an office in Silverdale, he serves Kitsap County, Bremerton, Bainbridge Island and all surrounding areas.
 Jeff focuses on all aspects of family law including:

 - Dissolution of marriage

 - Military issues

 If you are going through family law litigation

 In Washington, the legal proceeding for a divorce is called a dissolution of marriage.
 The divorce process will eventually settle issues such as asset and debt division, child visitation, child support, and spousal maintenance (alimony).